4Soft-de/harness-model/README.md

 ```

 ## Contributing
 We appreciate if you like to contribute to our project!
 Please make sure to base your branch off of our [develop branch](https://github.com/4Soft-de/jaxb-enhanced-navigation/tree/develop) and create your PR into that same branch.
-We will reject any PRs not following that or if the feature is already worked on.
+We will reject any PRs not following that or if this is already worked on.

 Please read our detailed [Contribution Guidelines](https://github.com/4Soft-de/jaxb-enhanced-navigation/blob/develop/.github/CONTRIBUTING.md) for more information, for example code style, formatter, etc.